Event Brief Template

 Whether you are planning a fundraiser, holiday party, client appreciation dinner, or a charity ball, you will need to write an event brief.
 The event brief serves as a map for your events team, coordinator, or agency.
 It provides guidance on the event’s look and feel, your budget and timeline, the attendees, and other crucial information.
 Use an event brief to stay on track, define your goals, and assign stakeholders.

-An event brief simplifies the complex process of planning an event.
-Regardless of whether you are working with an events agency or an in-house events coordinator, it is important for everyone to be on the same page.
-An event brief empowers you to set clear goals, lay out a timeline and budget, create attendee profiles, and ensure your venue looks and feels the way you imagined.
+An event brief simplifies the complex process of planning an event and it contains clear goals, a timeline, a budget, attendee profiles, and ensures your venue looks and feels the way you imagined.
+Regardless of whether you are working with an events agency or an in-house events coordinator, it is important for everyone to be on the same page, for that reason creating an event brief with these components is important.